Westminster Legal Policy Forum

 We also expect discussion on longer term priorities for addressing societal factors such as drug and alcohol addiction and poverty, alongside options for deterrents and penalties, and their impacts on both offenders and victims, as well as possible challenges thrown up by urgent measures introduced to ease prison overcapacity.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DBT; NAO; Home Office; and the Welsh Government.
+As well as key stakeholders, those due to attend include officials from DBT; NAO; Defra; Home Office; and the Welsh Government.

 Keynote Speakers